i2y/manju/README.md

 Manju's syntax is [Python](https://www.python.org)-like syntax.
 Manju also got an influence from [Ruby](https://www.ruby-lang.org) and [Mochi](https://github.com/i2y/mochi).

-Its interpreter is written in [Elixir](http://elixir-lang.org).
-The interpreter translates a program written in Manju to Erlang's AST / bytecode.
+Its compiler is written in [Elixir](http://elixir-lang.org).
+The compiler translates a program written in Manju to Erlang's AST / bytecode.

 ## Language Features
 ### Builtin Types